szn-cs/reference/[cs536, P5] Type checking/README.md

       - NOTE: can be int/bool field accessed using dot operator;
     - x cannot be function name, struct name or variable.
   - [ ] function invocation: call on function identifier; matching args (formals = actuals) types & number;
-    - struct or functions not allowed as args.
   - function returns: must return value of corrent type for non-void function;
     - void function must not have a return statement (even without value).
   - repeat loop times clause: int operand.